exoad/Halcyon.c/CONVENTIONS.md

 ### JAVA Source Files

 **Formatting**
 Most if not all Java Source Files provided do not align directly with the standard Java Coding Standards/Conventions.
-Instead archaic formatting from other common languages are borrowed:
+Instead archaic formatting from other common languages are used.
+This is because some common Java Standards make the code much more verbose and harder to understand/read at an instant.
+This specific format is not perfect and is designed for quick and specific attributes to stand out and thus be easier to debug.

 1. Indentation Style "[Allman](https://en.wikipedia.org/wiki/Indentation_style#Allman_style)":
    Using the Allman indentation style with opening `{` braces on a new line.